 - Trigger cell death (apoptosis).

 According to registered dietitian and nutritionist Cheryl Harris, “Brassica vegetables are known to help with general health as well as heart disease and cancer, but even among this group kale stands out.”
-(9) This is due to the fact that kale has a healthy variety of antioxidants and also noteworthy levels of Vitamin K and a type of Vitamin E that seems to be heart-healthy, Harris says.
+(7) Harris says that this is due to the fact that kale has a healthy variety of antioxidants and also noteworthy levels of Vitamin K and a type of Vitamin E that seems to be heart-healthy.
 It has been revealed to lower cholesterol in medical research and increases the HDL: LDL ratio by up to 27 percent!
-(10)
+(8)

 “Several sources of information suggest that human beings evolved on a diet with a ratio of omega-6 to omega-3 essential fatty acids of approximately 1 whereas in Western diets the ratio is 15/1-16.7/1.
 Western diets are deficient in omega-3 fatty acids, and have excessive amounts of omega-6 fatty acids compared with the diet on which human beings evolved and their genetic patterns were established.”